birth-outcomes/birth_outcomes_summary/book_birth_outcomes_summary/design_causal.md

 If expert knowledge is insufficient for us to rule out a direct effect of E on D, then we should draw an arrow.

+Note: Arrows on causal graphs are not deterministic - i.e. doesn't mean every person with exposure will see outcome - as some will never, and some without outcome will develop it.

 [[HarvardX PH559x]](https://learning.edx.org/course/course-v1:HarvardX+PH559x+2T2020/home)

 ### What is the purpose of DAGs?

-* They make sure we illustrate and identify our sources of biases (assumptions)[[HarvardX PH559x]](https://learning.edx.org/course/course-v1:HarvardX+PH559x+2T2020/home) - for although they are based on assumptions, so are analytic models.[[source]](https://med.stanford.edu/content/dam/sm/s-spire/documents/WIP-DAGs_ATrickey_Final-2019-01-28.pdf)
+* They make sure we illustrate and identify our sources of biases (assumptions)
+    * More precise and efficient than writing pages of assumptions[[HarvardX PH559x]](https://learning.edx.org/course/course-v1:HarvardX+PH559x+2T2020/home)
+    * Although they are based on assumptions, so are analytic models.[[source]](https://med.stanford.edu/content/dam/sm/s-spire/documents/WIP-DAGs_ATrickey_Final-2019-01-28.pdf)
 * They indicate when associations or independence should be expected.[[HarvardX PH559x]](https://learning.edx.org/course/course-v1:HarvardX+PH559x+2T2020/home)
-* They can help determine whether the effect of interest can be identified from available data, and help us clarify our study question[[source]](https://med.stanford.edu/content/dam/sm/s-spire/documents/WIP-DAGs_ATrickey_Final-2019-01-28.pdf)
+* They can help determine whether the effect of interest can be identified from available data, and help us clarify our study question[[source]](https://med.stanford.edu/content/dam/sm/s-spire/documents/WIP-DAGs_ATrickey_Final-2019-01-28.pdf) - and to identify problems in the study design[[HarvardX PH559x]](https://learning.edx.org/course/course-v1:HarvardX+PH559x+2T2020/home)

 ### How do you construct a DAG?